osgi-users-virtual/osgi-users-virtual.github.io/_posts/2018-10-05-pure-annotation-driven-dev.md

     Require-Capability: osgi.implementation; \
         filter:='(&(osgi.implementation=osgi.http)(version>=1.0.0)(!(version>=2.0.0)))'

 The complexity of this syntax has not exactly encouraged adoption of this fantastic OSGi feature.
 With the new `@Capability` and `@Requirement` annotations, it becomes much easier to use.
-We can use these annotations directly on our own classes, but they are most convenient when used as *meta-annotation*.
+We can use these annotations directly on our own classes, but they are most convenient when used as *meta-annotations*.
 That is, we apply these annotations to our own annotations when defining an API.
 For example, we can define the following annotation:

 ```java
 @Requirement(